How Tos

 Is this legal here?

-In most places, yes.
-Rules vary.
+In most places, yes (rules vary).
 We follow local requirements for itemized, metered billing.
-For more information, see the EPA overview.
+If you want to read more, here is the EPA overview.

 When does billing start?